Kotlin/KEEP/proposals/jsr-305-custom-nullability-qualifiers.md

 ### Global migration status
-The flag `-Xjsr305-annotation-migration` has the same set of options and has the similar meaning, but overrides the behavior defined by the `status` argument for all of the `@Migration` annotated qualifiers.
+The flag `-Xjsr305-annotation-migration` has the same set of options and has the similar meaning, but overrides the behavior defined by the `status` argument for all of the `@UnderMigration` annotated qualifiers.

-It might be needed in case when library users have different view on a migration status for the library: both they may want to have errors while the official migration status is `WARNING`, and vice versa, they may wish to postpone errors reporting for some time because they're not completed their migration yet.
+It might be needed in case when library users have different view on a migration status for the library: both they may want to have errors while the official migration status is `WARN`, and vice versa, they may wish to postpone errors reporting for some time because they're not completed their migration yet.